johngarrett/garrepi-blog-posts/the-iphone-3gs-in-2020.md

 ![phone-collection](/blog-posts/images/iphone3gs-in-2020/phone-stack.jpg)

-> the phones in question
+> the phone shelf

 ## Form Factor

 I won't belabor this, we all remember what an iPhone 3GS looks like.
 It's round and plastic, the screen has a handful of pixels while being recessed under 20 layers of laminate, and there's only one rear camera (with no flash).

-The stark contrast between this and the iPhone 4 never fails to amaze me.
+The stark contrast between this and the iPhone 4 never fails to amaze me though.
 I can't think of a parallel leap, in the span of a year, that compares.

 ![iphone4-vs-3gs](/blog-posts/images/iphone3gs-in-2020/3gs-and-4.jpg)

-This phone rocks on a surface, way more than any iPhone with a camera bump.
+This phone wobbles when using it on a surface, way more than any iPhone with a camera bump.

 The 30 pin connector is a thorn my rose tinted glasses obscured.
 It's cumbersome, uni-directional, and feels like inserting RAM into a motherboard every time you plug it in.